-Please take a few minutes to thoroughly read this user guide which should be saved for future reference.
-Teach children how to respond to the alarms, and they should never play with the unit.
+Thank you for purchasing the Kidde Combination Smoke and Carbon Monoxide Alarm model # KN-COSM-IBA.
+This alarm is suitable as a Single Station and/or Multiple Station (24 devices) alarm.
+This alarm has a ten-year limited warranty.
+Please take a few minutes to thoroughly read this user guide, and save for future reference.
+Teach children how to respond to the alarms, and that they should never play with the unit.
 Your Kidde Smoke/CO Alarm was designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.
-If you have any questions about the operation or installation of your alarm, please call our toll free Product Support Line at 1 800-880-6788.

-The guide on page 26 will help you determine the correct location of safety products that will help keep your home a safer place.
+If you have any questions about the operation or installation of your alarm, please call our toll free Product Support Line at 1-800-880-6788.
+The guide on Page 27 will help you determine the correct location of safety products that will help keep your home a safer place.